m-odonovan/Circular88-KPI/README.md

 Once imported, use the model driven apps setup section to add a default settings record, add Collection Business Unit records and Unit of Measure records.
 There are 3 custom roles which users will need to be assigend to i.e. Performance Indicator User, Performance Indicator Manager, and Performance Indicator Admin.

 ## Provided "As-Is"
 This is a a starter / sample.
 It hasn't been well tested, and is missing some key features that I hope to add over time.
 It not officialy supported by myself or Microsoft.
 However, because the unmanaged and managed solution is provided, you should be able to support it yourself, either directly or through a certified Microsoft partner.

+## FAQ
+1 - Why not use Microsoft Viva Goals instead?

+2 - Why not use Power BI Goals instead?